-The class first entered traffic on the 17th June 1957 operating suburban services radiating from Birmingham.
-This was the same day as the Class 126s were introduced on the WR on services from Birmingham to Cardiff and Swansea.
+The class first entered traffic on the 17th June 1957 operating Western Region suburban services radiating from Birmingham Snow Hill.
+This was the same day as the Class 126s were introduced on the region on services from Birmingham to Cardiff and Swansea.

 After a fanfare of publicity, posters and pamphlets showing diesel trains, and having set 50058/59008/50100 on exhibition at Snow Hill on the 14th June, it was a bit of an anti-climax on the official introduction date of the 17th to find that less than half the trains were actually diesels.
 The public was disappointed and sceptical, and at least two DMU services failed that day.
 The steam hauled trains working to the DMU schedule had difficulty keeping time because of running around and water stops.

-The "improved suburban services" by "new diesel trains" had suffered from various delays in the deliveries of the new sets, and it was expected to be mid-August before the Wellington, Kidderminster, Stratford-on-Avon and Leamington services could be fully implemented.
+The "improved suburban services" by "new diesel trains" described in the single sheet handbill (which featured a route map on the rear) had suffered from various delays in the deliveries of the new sets, and it was expected to be mid-August before the Wellington, Kidderminster, Stratford-on-Avon and Leamington services could be fully implemented.

 At the time the sets were stabled overnight at terminal points with Tyseley the service centre.
 A single road shed was being built at Leamington.
 Noted seen to this date were 50050 - 68 plus partners.